 Croydon Council are pleased to offer a number of parenting courses, covering the different stages of childhood and the unique challenges they can bring.
 You can chose what courses will suit you and your family best.
-Below is a list of the first set of courses, additional dates will be added soon.
+Below is a list of the first set of courses.

 Parents or carers who wish to register to attend these courses, or find out more should either;

 - speak to their local children centre staff